DanaHazelton-githubRep/memory_game/README.md

 ## **App info**
 - A mind exercising game written with javascript, html, css and img files.
 - Can be run using any statndard internet browser(google chrome, firefox, safari and ..etc).
-- Download or clone the repository to a Directory on your device.
+- Download and extract via zip or clone the repository to a Directory(folder) on your device.

 ## **Run Instructions**
 - Simply open the index.html file using the browser of choice.